Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Ace**: Whenver you hit an attack, you gain a stack of *Ace*.
 You gain two stacks if your attack is made against a creature that you are hidden from.

 **Headshot**: When you have 10 stacks, the next attack that hits with peacemaker consumes all stacks of *Ace* and critically hits.
 If it already would critically hit, it does not consume any *Ace* stacks.

+_You get +1 to hit and attack rolls using this magical weapon_

 ---